nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 with new details.
 This will then invoke a call to the `ModelManager` class to set the new person in the addressBook.

-The following class diagram shows the organization of the classes for "edit".
+The following class diagram shows the organization of the classes for `edit`.

 <img src="images/EditCommand.png" width="250" />